arenasys/Lineworks/README.md

 Saving and loading is done with `.json` files, these store the current state of Lineworks.
 Autosaving is done every two minutes if a save file is open.
 Lineworks is intended to be operated via keyboard shortcuts, they are all displayed next to their corresponding action in the top menu bar.

 *AMD only available on Linux.
+Linux users run `python source/launch.py`.

 ## Server
 Remote backends can be used if your local hardware is insufficient.
 Hosting is done with `source/server.py`, for example: